openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 There are two packages used in the project to check the codestyle of python code: *mypy* and *flake8*.
 Besides, OpenVINO™ uses a custom configuration file to exclude some strict rules.

-To check the codestyle of Python API 2.0, run the following commands:
+To check the codestyle of the Python API 2.0, run the following commands:
 ```
 python -m flake8 ./src/openvino/ --config=setup.cfg
 python -m mypy ./src/openvino --config-file ./setup.cfg
 ```
-To check the codestyle of the compatibility nGraph Python API, run the following commands:
+To check the codestyle of the nGraph Python API, run the following commands:
 ```
 python -m flake8 ./src/compatibility/ngraph/ --config=setup.cfg
 python -m mypy ./src/compatibility/ngraph --config-file ./setup.cfg
 ```
-To check the codestyle of the compatibility InferenceEngine Python API, run the following commands:
+To check the codestyle of the InferenceEngine Python API, run the following commands:
 ```
 cd src/compatibility/openvino
 python -m flake8 ./ --config=setup.cfg
 python -m mypy ./ --config-file ./setup.cfg
 ```
-Also we suggest to run the codestyle check above the tests folder if some new tests were added.
+It's recommended to run the mentioned codestyle check whenever new tests are added.
 This check should be executed from the main Python API folder:
 ```
 python -m flake8 ./tests/ --config=setup.cfg